panique/huge/README.md

 php-login
 =========

+*Welcome to the NEW 2.0 version of the php-login!
+All 4 scripts have their own repos now and "php-login" is the new home of the former 4-full-mvc-framework version.
+What you see is a beta, please test it out like hell, the official release will be in the first weeks of January.
+Thanks for your support, nearly 800 stars and 300 forks! ;) Have a great 2014!*

 ### A PHP & MySQL login script built into a skeleton MVC application

 This script is part of the **PHP Login Project**, a collection of four similar login scripts for different use-cases.